edward-qin/grt-evaluation/README.md

 * [Defects4j](https://github.com/edward-qin/defects4j-grt): A fork of Defects4j, a dataset of known defects found in real open-source programs used in defect detection from the original GRT paper

+Note that to contribute to this repository, on some platforms, you need to setup `html5validator` and modify `build. gradle` to actually run the command from the source path.

 ### Coverage and Mutation Score Setup

 1. Clone the repository